PierreGode/MMM-airquality/README.md

 ![image](https://github.com/user-attachments/assets/e6643cd2-e12c-4edb-bf4e-c126897f93f3)

-A module for the [MagicMirror²](https://magicmirror.builders) to display air quality information using data from the AirVisual API.
-This module provides real-time air quality index (AQI) and other weather-related data.
+A module for the [MagicMirror²](https://magicmirror.builders) to display air quality information using data from the ambee API.
+This module provides real-time air quality index (AQI) and other pollutants and pollen related data.

 ## Screenshots